zeitgeistpm/documentation/docs/using-zeitgeist-markets.md

 ### Liquidity Pools and Shares

-We already mentioned in [Trading on Zeitgeist] that trading in prediction markets is facilitated by the market's liquidity pool, and that the pool contains balances of ZTG and of all outcome tokens of the market.
+We already mentioned in [Trading on Zeitgeist] that trading in a prediction markets on Zeitgeist is facilitated by the market's liquidity pool, and that the pool contains balances of ZTG and of all outcome tokens of the market.

 But by default, a new market has no liquidity pool.
 Instead, the pool must either be deployed by the market creator, or by some external liquidity